Veza/oaa-community/bitbucket-cloud/README.md

 ## Overview

-This connector usese the Bitbucket REST API to retrieve information on user access to repositories in in a Bitbucket Cloud workspace.
+This connector uses the Bitbucket REST API to retrieve information on user access to repositories in in a Bitbucket Cloud workspace.
 The connector will discover all member users of the workspace and all repositories (by project).
 Each users permission to the repositories will be collected.

 ## Veza OAA Generic Application Mappings

-This connector uses the OAA Application template for modeling identites to permissions.
+This connector uses the OAA Application template for modeling identities to permissions.

 | Bitbucket Cloud | OAA Application          | Notes                                           |
 | --------------- | ------------------------ | ----------------------------------------------- |